Is Norway the new East India Company?

-The Norwegian government is one of the most active governments in highlighting the threat of the climate change.
-It’s trying to replace almost entirely its country’s use of gas-fueled cars by electric cars.
+Norwegian government is one of the most active governments in highlighting the threat of the climate change.
+It tries to replace almost entirely country’s use of gas-fueled cars by electric cars.
 It is proud of the decrease of the footprint of its consumption.
 It funds international activities that are supposed to limit and reverse deforestation in the world.
-Yet at the same time, for half a century, Norway has been one of the most significant world producers, and even more so important exporters, of oil and gas/ For gas, it is the third largest in the world, and some 50% of the value Norwegian goods exports consists of gas and oil.
+Yet at the same time, for half century, Norway has been one of significant world producers, and even more so important exporters, of oil and gas/ For gas, it is the third largest in the world, and some 50% of the value Norwegian goods exports consists of gas and oil.
 Moreover, the government has recently decided to expand exploration and production of gas and oil in one of the areas that the very same government acknowledges are most sensitive to climate change—the Arctic Circle.

 Norway thus increases the production and sales of a commodity that herself deems noxious, and sells it, like the East India Company did with opium, to far-away foreigners while staying domestically clean.
 “Money has no smell”.